mbhulin/OrientTutorialSimple/create_a_java_program_to_assign_a_student_to_a_cou.md

 ## Develop the Program
 In the section [Unit Tests](unit_tests.md) of this tutorial you created a Java project in Eclipse.
 Open this project.
 Create a new JAVA class **CourseAssignment** in the package **applications**.

 Since this is a very short program a main method with a linear structure is sufficient.
-The first three steps are equal to the grade report application
+The first three steps are equal to the grade report application.
+Hence the code can be copied from that application.

 ```java
 public static void main(String[] args) {